Reynolds Price: Biography

+Price made no secret from his close friends and colleagues that he was gay, but he was not open about the fact until the gay rights movement was in full swing and friends began to die of AIDS.
+He preferred to say he was "queer" in lieu of gay.

 In the spring of 1984, a life-altering medical event occurred when Price reported difficulty walking and underwent testing at Duke University Hospital.
 James Schiff describes, "He soon learned of a 'pencil-thick and gray-colored' tumor, ten inches long and cancerous, which was 'intricately braided in the core of [his] spinal cord'."
 Although surgery and radiation managed to remove the tumor from his spine, Price became a paraplegic and required a wheelchair for the rest of his life.
 After enduring these initial years, Price emerged from this trying period "a more patient and watchful person and a dramatically more prolific writer."
 He still bore, however, "colossal, incessant pain", as he described.
 He wrote about his experience as a cancer survivor in his memoir A Whole New Life.
 Regarding his life after this tragedy, Price explains, "I'd have to say that, despite an enjoyable fifty-year start, these recent years since full catastrophe have gone still better.
 They've brought more in and sent more out – more love and care, more knowledge and patience, more work in less time."

 In 1987, Duke University gave Price its highest honor when it awarded him the University Medal for Distinguished Meritorious Service.

 Price died at the age of 77 on January 20, 2011, as a result of complications from a heart attack.
+The third volume of his three volumes of autobiography, Midstream, (Simon & Schuster, 2012) was completed by his long time friend Wallace Kaufman using his journals and a large archive of Price's letters.